 Agreement Between the Company and the Company’s Retail Customer (Exhibit H)

+Landowner Consent Agreement (Exhibit I)

 Schedule Z – Additional Information Required for Net Metering Service

 BASIC UNDERSTANDINGS

 Interconnecting Customer intends to install a Facility on the Interconnecting Customer’s side of the PCC that will be connected electrically to the Company EPS and operate in parallel, synchronized with the voltage and frequency maintained by the Company during all operating conditions.
 It is the responsibility of the Interconnecting Customer to design, procure, install, operate, and maintain all necessary equipment on its property for connection to the Company EPS.
 The Interconnecting Customer and the Company shall enter into an Interconnection Service Agreement to provide for parallel operation of an Interconnecting Customer’s Facility with Company EPS.
 A form of this agreement is attached as Exhibit G to this Interconnection Tariff.
-If the Interconnecting Customer is not the Customer, an Agreement between the Company and the Company’s Customer must be signed and included as an attachment to the Interconnection Service Agreement; a form of this agreement is attached as Exhibit H.
+If the Interconnecting Customer is not the Customer, an Agreement between the Company and the Company’s Customer must be signed and included as an attachment to the Interconnection Service Agreement; a form of this agreement is attached as Exhibit H. If neither the Interconnecting Customer nor the Customer is the Landowner, then a Landowner Consent Agreement must be signed and included as an attachment to the Interconnection Service Agreement; see Exhibit I.

 The interconnection of the Facility with the Company EPS must be reviewed for potential impact on the Company EPS under the process described in Section 3.0 and meet the technical requirements in Section 4.0, and must be operated as described under Section 6.0.
 In order to meet these requirements, an upgrade or other modifications to the Company EPS may be necessary.
 Subject to the requirements contained in this Interconnection Tariff, the Company or its Affiliate shall modify the Company EPS accordingly.
 Unless otherwise specified, the Company will build and own, as part of the Company EPS, all facilities necessary to interconnect the Company EPS with the Facility up to and including terminations at the PCC.
 The Interconnecting Customer shall pay all System Modification costs as set forth in Section 5.0.